1. A good employee recognition program boosts engagement and retention and creates a positive work culture.

 Providing proper training to the key people involved in the recognition program is essential to ensure its successful implementation.

-This should include the HR Team, managers, supervisors, and others empowered to nominate employees.
+It should include the HR Team, managers, supervisors, and others empowered to nominate employees.

 The recognition policy details, recognition categories, eligibility, and key criteria should be part of these training sessions.